russdodd/cross-trainer/README.md

-# CrossTrainer
+# Cube Trainer

-Train your cross to bring down your speed cubing time.
+Train to bring down your speed cubing time.

+## Cross Trainer

 Generate a cross at a difficulty level of your choosing and get the optimal solution to help guide you.

+## Oll Two Sided Recognition Trainer
+Practice your recognization to shorten your recognition time.

 ## Development server